 Subscribe to our industry digest newsletter: the latest authoritative marketing news, trends, and stats on influencer marketing and related industries!

-Facebook Live has ushered in something of a new era of Facebook video.
+UPDATE October 18, 2018 — Facebook Live is one of Facebook’s greatest frontiers, and as the platform grows, statistics on the feature change.
 Opening up the platform to new content opportunities, Facebook Live has already had some profound effects on the way users perceive and interact with video on Facebook.

 Facebook Live gives publishers, media companies, celebrities, influencers, and brands a chance to share an entirely new type of content, focused on what’s happening in a single moment.
 Though it continues to evolve and develop, Facebook Live is already something of a juggernaut in the broadcasting space.
 We took a look at some key Facebook Live statistics to find out where Facebook Live came from, where it’s been, and where it might be going next.